 DSP Seminar Instructor (Spring 2016)

-Tess is the advisor for the Office of Undergraduate Research & Creative Inquiry.
-She is from Emporia Kansas.
-Her background is in Educational Counseling and Student Affairs.
-She works with students in the Developing Scholars and Edgerley-Franklin Urban Leaders as well as with event planning and other activities through the OURCI.
+Tess is the advisor for the Office of Undergraduate Research & Creative Inquiry (OURCI).
+She is from Emporia, Kansas where she received her undergraduate degree in Communication from Emporia State University.
+She recently graduated with an M.S. in Counseling and Student Development from K-State.
+Tess works with students in the Developing Scholars Program and Edgerley-Franklin Urban Leadership Program as well as with event planning and other activities through the OURCI.
 Tess is also an accomplished photographer.

 Kynsey M. Creel is a native of New Mexico who graduated in 2014 from Kansas State University with a BA in English Literature and a specialization in Women's Studies and Spanish.
 She is also a recipient of the first awarded Kirmser Undergraduate Research Award for the group category.
 Kynsey has since enrolled in the M.A.
 English program with a focus in Cultural Studies at K-State.